jennybc/BIRS_13w5083/program.md

 identify functional elements in repetitive regions of genomes.
 Although next generation sequencing (NGS) technologies, embraced by the ENCODE projects, are enabling interrogation of genomes in an unbiased manner, the data analysis efforts by the ENCODE projects have thus far focused on mappable regions with unique sequence contents.
 This is especially true for the analysis of ChIP-seq data in which all ENCODE-adapted methods discard reads that map to multiple locations (multi-reads).
 This is a highly critical barrier to the advancement of ENCODE data because significant fractions of complex genomes are composed of repetitive regions; strikingly, more than half of the human genome is repetitive.

+<a id="kellis"></a>
+__Manolis Kellis__ (MIT)
+_Regulatory and systems genomics of complex traits and intermediate molecular phenotypes_
+While the methodological framework for relating genotype to disease has been well established through the development of genome-wide association studies (GWAS), the incorporation of functional genomics annotations, regulatory genomics networks, and intermediate molecular phenotypes such as expression and epigenetic changes is still a great challenge in statistical and computational genomics.
+In this talk, I’ll describe some of our work seeking to address these challenges.
+(1) In the context of ENCODE and the Roadmap Epigenomics program, I will describe methods for integration of functional genomics datasets into chromatin state annotations, linking of regulators to enhancer regions and their target genes, and prediction and validation of causal regulators using massively parallel reporter assays.
+(2) In the context of disease network analysis, I will present three new methods (a) for inference of regulatory networks from diverse functional genomics datasets of gene expression, chromatin state, transcription factor binding, and regulatory motif conservation; (b) for deconvolution of direct and indirect effects in general correlation-based and mutual information-based networks; and (c) for integration of disease-associated variants in regulatory networks to predict additional disease-associated genes.
+(3) In the context of the Genotype-Tissue Expression (GTEx) project, I will present a new method for discovering SNPs affecting multi-tissue expression patterns, by learning expression modules jointly across individuals, and discovering quantitative trait loci (QTLs) that alter the module membership network between individuals, or network QTLs.
+(4) Lastly, in the context of a longitudinal study of Alzheimer’s Disease (AD) in a cohort of 750 individuals, I will present methods for studying the interplay between genotype, DNA methylation patterns in the brain, chromatin state, and Alzheimer’s disease using independent component analysis and non-negative least squares for meQTL discovery, MWAS, and genome-wide randomizations.
+Overall, our results suggest that global regulatory changes are associated with complex disease, and suggest a general methodology for integration of genetic and epigenetic variation to uncover their systems-level effects.

 We present a unified statistical model for utilizing multi-reads in *-seq datasets (ChIP-, DNase-, and FAIRE-seq) with